11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 could continue to make furniture with King Billie Pine was by wearing closed

-of me.
-The stuff rose in open revolt
+now form part of me.
+The defences rose in

-supposed close friend just before she ensured the cancellation of both of us.
+close friend just before she cancelled both of us.

 did give me an immune system that sees me as the enemy instead of the body it must